apache/spark/docs/sql-ref-syntax-qry-select-orderby.md

   |Jerry|null|
   +-----+----+

--- Sort rows by age in descending manner.
+-- Sort rows by age in descending manner, which defaults to NULL LAST.
 SELECT name, age FROM person ORDER BY age DESC;

   +-----+----+
   |name |age |
   +-----+----+